MagpiePKU/positiveSelectionPipeline/README.md

 Random perl and shell scripts plus notes for whole genome CDS positive selection detection

+Zhang Yi, 20140825, synapse@pku.edu.cn

+Please simply cite this github if you use the scripts.

 Note I dont know why the github readme looks bad on web.
 In UltraEdit the lines and spaces seems fine...

 1. Prerequistiques: